PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 ### e.
 Release / Roll-out and Deployment Plan

-The final product will be deployed and handed to the client for April 8.
+The final product will be deployed and handed to the client on April 8.
-After this date, development will stop unless extended by the client.
+After this date, the development will stop unless extended by the client.

 <br><br>